Alfresco/alfresco-helm-charts/charts/activemq/README.md

 A Helm chart providing a basic Apache ActiveMQ deployment required to evaluate ACS (not meant to be used in production).

-Please refer to the [documentation](../../../../docs/helm/README.md) for information on the Helm charts and deployment instructions.

-Credentials get injected by the [main chart](../../README.md) and by default are:

-* username: admin
-* password: admin

 ## Source Code

 * <https://github.com/Alfresco/alfresco-helm-charts>